Christa Schamberger-Young

 Word Processing / Script Formats:

-Microsoft Windows is the most common computer operating system in South Africa.
-Apple's market share within the film industry is so small that it can be discounted entirely for the purposes of Casting.
+Microsoft Windows is the most common computer operating system in South Africa, although Apple's market share within the film industry has grown.
 While Film production companies may have the very latest versions of Microsoft software, not everybody has fallen into the upgrade anxiety trap.
-Talent agents span both the socio-economic and technology spectrum, so "sides" have to be easily available for distribution by e-mail and fax.
-Hard-copy distribution is used as a last resort because of the inevitable delay.
+Talent agents span both the socio-economic and technology spectrum, so "sides" have to be easily available for distribution by e-mail.
+Fax can be virtually ignored as a means of communication.

 Microsoft Word is the word processor of choice, but not universally in the latest version.
 To help us make your audition sides readily available to the widest range of talent, please save scripts in a format readable by Microsoft Word.